Sue Bird's Success and Achievements in Timeline

 In 2016, Sue Bird won an Olympic gold medal.

-2016: All-WNBA First Team Selection
+2016: All-WNBA First Team Selection and Playoff Return

-September 1, 2017: All-Time Assist Leader
+September 1, 2017: WNBA All-Time Assists Leader

-July 8, 2018: All-Time Leading Scorer for the Storm
+July 8, 2018: Storm's All-Time Leading Scorer

 July 19, 2018: Most All-Star Appearances

-On July 19, 2018, Sue Bird was voted into the 2018 WNBA All-Star Game, surpassing Tamika Catchings for most all-star appearances.
+On July 19, 2018, Sue Bird was voted into the 2018 WNBA All-Star Game, surpassing Tamika Catchings for the most all-star appearances.

-July 22, 2018: Most Regular-Season Games Played
+July 22, 2018: Most WNBA Regular-Season Games Played

-2018: Won Fourth World Cup Gold Medal
+2018: Won Record Fourth World Cup Gold Medal

-2018: WNBA Championship
+2018: Third WNBA Championship with the Storm

 In 2018, Sue Bird won her third WNBA championship with the Seattle Storm.

-2020: WNBA Championship and Olympic Gold Medal
+2020: Fourth WNBA Championship and Fifth Olympic Gold Medal

-2020: Fourth WNBA Championship
+2020: Won Fourth WNBA Championship

 July 23, 2021: Carried U.S. Flag at Tokyo Olympics Opening Ceremony